New product development

+The Ansoff matrix compares market penetration, product development, market development and diversification.

-New product development (NPD) or product development in business and engineering covers the complete process of launching a new product to the market.
-Product development also includes the renewal of an existing product and introducing a product into a new market.
+In business and engineering, new product development (NPD) or simply product development is the complete process of bringing a new product to market.
+Product development also includes renewing an existing product and introducing a product into a new market.
+New product development is the realization of a market opportunity by making a product available for purchase.
+The products developed by a commercial organization provide the means to generate income.
 A central aspect of NPD is product design.
-New product development is the realization of a market opportunity by making a product available for purchase.
-The products developed by a commercial organisation provide the means to generate income.

-Many technology-intensive organisations exploit technological innovation in a rapidly changing consumer market.
-A product can be a tangible asset or intangible.
-A service or user experience is intangible.
-In law, sometimes services and other processes are distinguished from "products".
+Many technology-intensive organizations exploit technological innovation in a rapidly changing consumer market.
+A product can be a tangible asset or good or intangible services or user experiences.
 NPD requires an understanding of customer needs and wants, the competitive environment, and the nature of the market.

 Cost, time, and quality are the main variables that drive customer needs.
-Aiming at these three variables, innovative companies develop continuous practices and strategies to better satisfy customer requirements and to increase their own market share by a regular development of new products.
+Aiming at these three variables, innovative companies develop continuous practices and strategies to better satisfy customer requirements and to increase their own market share by regular development of new products.
 There are many uncertainties and challenges which companies must face throughout the process.

 Overview

 New product development requires an understanding of customer needs and wants, the competitive environment, and the nature of the market.

 Cost, time, and quality are the main variables that drive customer needs.
-Product pricing involves achieving a balance between setting a price which will attract customer interest and achieving an acceptable level of return on the costs and time involved in developing the product.
+Product pricing involves achieving a balance between setting a price that will attract customer interest and achieving an acceptable level of return on the costs and time involved in developing the product.

 Process structure

 The product development process typically consists of several activities that firms employ in the complex process of delivering new products to the market.
 A process management approach is used to provide a structure.
 Product development often overlaps much with the engineering design process, particularly if the new product being developed involves application of math and/or science.
 Every new product will pass through a series of stages/phases, including ideation among other aspects of design, as well as manufacturing and market introduction.
 In highly complex engineered products (e.g. aircraft, automotive, machinery), the NPD process can be likewise complex regarding management of personnel, milestones, and deliverables.
 Such projects typically use an integrated product team approach.
 The process for managing large-scale complex engineering products is much slower (often 10-plus years) than that deployed for many types of consumer goods.

-The development process is articulated and broken down in many different ways, many of which often include the following phases/stages:
+The development process is articulated and broken down in many different ways, often including the following phases/stages: